CASAschools/casa_schools_app/text/info.md

 ### What is climate adaptation?

+<span style="font-size:18px;"> Climate adaptation is a response to the effects or impacts of climate change based on ecological, social, or economic needs of communities.

 <span style="font-size:18px;"> The Intergovernmental Panel on Climate
 Change (IPCC) identifies three main categories of climate adaptation options, which are further divided into sub-categories: (1) structural